EPICS-F3RP61/epics-f3rp61/docs/Manual.md

 CPU is to use the message-based transaction.
 It enables an F3RP71 to access internal relays and registers of Sequence CPU.
-Currently supported by the device support are internal relays "I", internal registers "D" and internal file registers "B".
+Currently supported by the device support are internal relays "I", internal registers "D", file registers "B", and cache registers "F".

 Record types that support access to internal relays are bi and bo.